Skip to main content

 Filter Modes

 Shows every active trigger across all launches.
-This is your default view and the best place to get the full picture.
+This is your default view and the best place to get the full picture of what is running.

 • A flow name — Find all triggers belonging to a specific flow